lavenderdotpet/LibreQuake/CONTRIBUTING.md

 `GFX: Fix colormap having incorrect fullbright count`

-**You must always provide more context for your changes via the commit message body.**
+When more detail about a change is necessary, please take the opportunity to write a more detailed description in the commit body.

 If your commit addresses an open issue, be sure to include the issue in the commit message body.